When using Exclaimer, all emails with a signature applied are converted to HTML format.

 - This issue does not affect messages where the signature has been applied by an Exclaimer 'In-transit' signature rule.

-- This issue does not affect social media icons despite them being rendered as bitmaps (as area mapping is not used).
+- This issue does not affect social media icons despite them being rendered as bitmaps, as area mapping is not used.

 This issue occurs mainly to override the mail client behavior.

-To resolve this issue, you can do any of these two options:
+To resolve this issue, you can either:

 - Remove the hyperlink from the text you wish to show as blue and underlined, or